ryanskeller/Bingo/README.md

 # Exercise

 Bingo – create a random set of bingo cards.

+Rules

-1. Rules – Cards must be unique
+1. Cards must be unique
 2. Number can only appear on the card once
 3. There is a bonus space in the middle of the card
 4. The card needs to be 5X5 so that the winner gets a BINGO by getting 5 numbers in a row